Reciprocation

 As an example, think about when somebody gets you a gift around the holidays and you forget to purchase something in return.
 In situations like these, we’re faced with an overwhelming feeling of guilt.
 Just being given something makes us feel in debt to the giver.
 We immediately plan for future acts of reciprocation to make up for this feeling of guilt.

-The proof.
+The Proof

 There are many studies and evidence that back up the principle of reciprocation.
 But for the purposes of this article, we’re focusing on just a few including the Regan study and the Krishna Society.

-The Regan study
+The Regan Study

 The Regan study was an experiment conducted by Professor Denis Regan at Cornell University.
 The task in the study was to rate art.
 The twist to this study was that one participant was a true, unbiased participant, and the other was a confederate of Professor Regan.
 We’ll call the confederate, who was Regan’s assistant, Joe.

 Throughout the various experiments, Joe was instructed to perform one of two tasks.
 In the experimental condition, Joe went on a 2-minute break and came back with a Coke for himself and for the other true participant.
 In the control condition, Joe came back empty handed.
-Besides this action, Joe’s behavior was exactly the same as the other participant.
+Besides this action, Joe’s behavior was the same as the other participant.

 After all the paintings had been rated and the experimenter left the room, Joe asked the other participant for a favor.
 Joe, the confederate, told the naïve participant that he was selling raffle tickets for a new car.
-Joe then asked the other participant if they were interested in buying tickets.
+Joe then asked the other participants if they were interested in buying tickets.
 He mentioned that even a small amount would help.

 The results showed that the participants in the experimental condition bought twice as many raffle tickets than the participants in the control condition who had not received a Coke.
-Later, Regan tested how liking and compliance played a part in this study.
+Later, Regan evaluated how liking, and compliance played a part in this study.
 He found that the relationship between liking and compliance was wiped out by whether the participant received a Coke.
 Meaning, that it didn’t matter whether the participant liked or disliked Joe; those that were given a Coke gave the same amount—proving that the principle of reciprocation is powerful enough to overcome the factor of dislike for the requester.

 The Krishna Society

-Hare Krishna is a branch of Hinduism.
-For those of you that are old enough to remember, you may associate this particular group with airports.
-This is because The Krishna Society used the principle of reciprocation to help fund their organization by targeting various travelers at airports.
+The Krishna Society used the principle of reciprocation to help fund their organization by targeting various travelers at airports.

 Their tactic was simple.
 Members of their organization would approach an individual at the airport.
 They would then give that individual a flower.
 The Krishna member would say that the flower is of no cost, it’s a gift—completely free.

 Once the targeted individual realizes they cannot give the flower back, they immediately feel in debt to the giver.
 At this point, the Krishna member has brought the force of reciprocation to the situation.
 Only after, does the Krishna member ask the individual to contribute to their society.
-Because of the undeniable force of reciprocation, the individual complies, giving money to requester.
+Because of the undeniable force of reciprocation, the individual complies, giving money to the requester.

 What’s important to point out here was that, in most cases, the flower was completely unwanted by the individual.
-This serves as proof, that even uninvited gifts and unwanted situations generate feelings of obligation and reciprocation.
+This serves as proof that even uninvited gifts and unwanted situations generate feelings of obligation and reciprocation.

-The support.
+The Support

 Now that we’ve discussed what the first principle of persuasion is and how it’s proven, let’s move onto the support.
 Here, we’ll cover three examples of reciprocation in email design—identifying where the principle is being implemented and if it’s working.